Clytoctantes

 Clytoctantes is a South American genus of passerine birds in the antbird family, Thamnophilidae.
-Males are grey or black and females are mainly rufous.
+They are medium sized, and males are grey or black and females are mainly rufous.
 The stubby, hefty bill has a distinctly upcurved lower mandible and a straight culmen (a large version of the bills of the recurvebills), which possibly is a modification for opening bamboo stems in their search for insects.
-The two species were feared to be extinct or nearly so, until both were rediscovered in 2004.